-Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the appropriate Faculty.
+Applicants must be recommended by the appropriate Professor or Head of School and approved by the appropriate College.

-Prior to admission, all candidates must obtain the approval of the Professor, Head of Department or Board of Studies (as appropriate) for the title of the thesis they propose to present.
+Prior to admission, all candidates must obtain the approval of the Professor or Head of School for the title of the thesis they propose to present.